joelong01/secret-sample/README.md

 }
 ```
 > *function setup_secrets()*
 > Loads the local secrets and lets the user know where those secrets are stored.
 In this scenario, the only secret that the dev has to deal with is the GITLAB_TOKEN.
 If other secrets are needed, then this is where they would deal with them.
->
-> We can either be in codespaces or running on a docker container on someone's desktop.  if we are in codespaces we can store per-dev secrets in GitHub and not have to worry about storing them locally.
+We can either be in codespaces or running on a docker container on someone's desktop.
+If we are in codespaces we can store per-dev secrets in GitHub and not have to worry about storing them locally.
 Codespaces will set an environment variable CODESPACES=true if it is in codespaces.
 Even if we are not in Codespaces, we still set he user secret in GitHub so that if codespaces is used, it will be there. the pattern is
 > 1. if the secret is set, return
 > 2. get the value and then set it as a user secret for the current repo
 > 3. if it is not running in codespaces, get the value and put it in the $LOCAL_SECRETS file